 It’s no stretch to say that Tanner ranks among the oldest working commercially successful artists in America.
 “I’m 95 and still making art,” she said.
 “I’m upright.
 Not too decrepit.
 I only look 80!”

-Her light-hearted sense of humor and spiritual bent are evident in the site-specific exhibit on the first floor of the former Carnegie Library.
-The Lumonics team created the Mind Spa as a multi-sensory gallery darkened to display 20 glowing light sculptures.
-A mesmerizing psychedelic video of their art loops on a large screen.
-The space is hushed except for calming music.
-The effect is a cross between a phosphorescent cave, a serene chapel, and an LSD trip.
-The Lumonics Mind Spa’s stated intention is to help visitors “achieve greater spiritual awareness.”
+Her light-hearted sense of humor and spiritual bent were evident in the 2018 site-specific exhibit on the first floor of the former Carnegie Library in Denver.
+The Lumonics team created the Mind Spa as a multi-sensory gallery darkened to display twenty glowing light sculptures.
+A mesmerizing psychedelic video of their art looped on a large screen.
+The space was hushed except for calming music.
+The effect was a cross between a phosphorescent cave, a serene chapel, and an LSD trip.
+The Lumonics Mind Spa’s stated intention was to help visitors “achieve greater spiritual awareness.”

 “I’ve become less intellectual in my approach to everything and more spirit-based.
 Light is a conduit to spirit,” Tanner said.
 “And sound is so basic to us.
 Without the beat of our heart we don’t exist.
 The Mozart effect is very real.
 There’s so much science about the benefits of color and light and sound, it’s almost cliché now.”